bkosm/medusa-notification-ses/README.md

 An instance of a template provider (optional).
 If not provided, the templating feature is disabled.
 This provider is responsible for loading and caching templates.

-- `LocalTemplateProvider(directory: string)`: Loads templates from the local filesystem.
+- `LocalTemplateProvider`: Loads templates from the local filesystem.
+  - `directory`: path to a local directory with expected templates structure
-- `S3TemplateProvider(config: S3TemplateProviderConfig)`: Loads templates from an S3 bucket.
+- `S3TemplateProvider`: Loads templates from an S3 bucket.
   - `clientConfig`: AWS S3 client configuration.
   - `bucket`: The S3 bucket name.
   - `prefix`: An optional key prefix for the templates within the bucket.